IndupriyaKompi/NLP_SherlockHolmes/README.md

 ## 3. _Summerizing.ipynb-
 As an attempt to summerize each chapter, we used sumy package to summerise.
   ### 3.1 LexRank
-LexRank is an unsupervised approach to text summarization based on graph-based centrality scoring of sentences
+  LexRank is an unsupervised approach to text summarization based on graph-based centrality scoring of sentences.

   ### 3.2 LuhnSummariser
   Luhn’s algorithm is a naive approach based on TF-IDF and looking at the “window size” of non-important words between words of high importance.
 It also assigns higher weights   to sentences occurring near the beginning of a document.

   ### 3.3 LsaSummarizer
   Latent Semantic Analysis is a algorithm which combines term frequency with singular value decomposition.

   ### 3.4 TextRankSummarizer
-Text Summarizer based on the ideas of PageRank
+  Text Summarizer based on the ideas of PageRank.

   ### 3.5 KLSummarizer
   The KLSum algorithm is a greedy method which adds sentences to the summary as long as the KL Divergence (a measure of entropy) is decreasing.

   ### 3.6 ReductionSummarizer
   The Reduction algorithm is another graph-based model which values sentences according to the sum of the weights of their edges to other sentences in the document.

-## 4. _Summerizing_with_LDA.ipynb
+## 4. _Summerizing_with_LDA.ipynb-
+Latent Dirichlet Allocation is a generative statistical model that allows sets of observations to be explained by unobserved groups.

-## 5. _Sentiment_Analysis.ipynb
+## 5. _Sentiment_Analysis.ipynb-
+Deals with the Sentiment Analysis.
+Determines the emotional tone behind words to gain understanding of the attitudes, opinions and emotions expressed within the book.
+Plots of the average sentiments in the book, chapterwise.

-## 6. _last_Sherlock_with_Cloud_TPUs_and_Keras.ipynb
+## 6. _last_Sherlock_with_Cloud_TPUs_and_Keras.ipynb-
+In this section, we tried to predict the next possible 100 words by training the model with the certain chunk of data as input.